This article is more than 5 years old.

 Clark took a liking to the young artist and invited him along on an expedition up the Mississippi to Fort Crawford, in what is now Wisconsin, for a council with representatives from several Indian nations.
 Catlin eagerly sketched and painted western landscapes and Indians in ceremonial dress.
 He had found his artistic calling.

-Catlin’s timing was good, as there was growing interest in documenting the traditional life of American Indians, especially those groups living beyond the “civilized” eastern United States.
+Catlin’s timing was good, as there was growing interest in documenting the traditional life of indigenous Americans, especially those groups living beyond the “civilized” eastern United States.

-American artists and intellectuals in the early 19th century were obsessed with creating a distinctively national tradition in art and literature, independent of European influence.
-American Indians occupied an ambiguous position in this process.
+American artists and intellectuals in the early 19th century were also obsessed with creating a distinctively national tradition in art and literature, independent of European influence.
+The indigenous people of North America occupied an ambiguous position in this process.
 On the one hand, they were a unique and (to Europeans) exotic and interesting feature of the new world.
 They embodied the popular ideal of the “noble savage” – a concept associated with (though not invented by) French philosopher Jean-Jacques Rousseau, who believed that Indians and other “primitive” peoples lived in harmony with nature and possessed inherent virtues that sophisticated Europeans had lost.

 However, the Indians close at hand to most European-Americans did not fit neatly into this stereotype.
 The explanation, for Catlin and others, was that the Indians east of the Mississippi had been corrupted by contact with Europeans, their traditional society disrupted by disease, alcoholism, and government removal and containment policies.
 To find true, uncorrupted Indians, one had to go to the far west.